Dave Louis, Ph.D.

 Dave Louis is an associate professor of higher education at Texas Tech University.
 He earned his PhD at Texas A&M University, master of education degree at Harvard University, and a bachelor of arts degree in psychology at Morehouse College.

-His research addresses cross-cultural mentoring, experiences of college and university faculty members, and Historically Black Colleges & Universities (HBCUs).
+His research addresses cross-cultural mentoring, experiences of college and university faculty members, undergraduate research experiences, and Historically Black Colleges & Universities (HBCUs).

 He co-authored a chapter, in Caroline Sotello Viernes Turner's book Mentoring Across Institutions, Class, Gender & Race: Cultivating the Next Generation of Academics of Color, entitled “Cross gender mentoring from a Caribbean perspective”.

 He also wrote a review of Peno, Silva Mangiante, & Kenahan's (2016) book entitled Mentoring in Formal and Informal Contexts in the Teachers College Record.

 He is the recipient of the TTU Alumni Association New Faculty Award and the President's Excellence in Diversity & Equity Award at Texas Tech.

 He is a member of Harvard Graduate School of Education Alumni Council.
-He is also the former Associate Director for the Center for African American Research & Policy (CAARP).
-At Texas Tech he served as a chair of the Climate Committee for the President's Gender Equity Council for AY 2017-2018.
+He is also the Associate Director for the Center for African American Research & Policy (CAARP).
+He is currently a guest editor for the Caribbean Educational Research Journal (CERJ) based out of the University of the West Indies (UWI) Cave Hill, Barbados campus.
+At Texas Tech he served as a chair of the Climate Committee for the President's Gender Equity Council for AY 2017-2018 and is currently a member of the University's Faculty Senate.

 - Ph.D.
 Educational Administration, Texas A&M University